Easy Vegan Korean Hotteok (Korean Pancakes)

 Have you ever heard of Korean Hotteok before?
 If not, you're about to embark on a culinary journey that will introduce you to an incredibly popular Korean street food.

-Hotteok is a delectable sweet pancake filled with nuts that has captured the hearts and taste buds of many.
-In this recipe, I’ll not only unveil the charm of this Korean delight but also provide you with a simple and delightful vegan Hotteok recipe to recreate these mouth-watering treats at home.
+Hotteok is a delectable sweet Korean pancake filled with nuts that has captured the hearts and taste buds of many.
+In this vegan hotteok recipe, I’ll not only unveil the charm of this Korean treat but also provide you with a simple and delightful vegan hotteok recipe to recreate these mouth-watering treats at home.

 Discovering Korean Hotteok: A Sweet Sensation: